christinazavou/O-CNN/tensorflow/notes.md

 - octree_batch(octree_samples(['octree_1', 'octree_2'])) this probably concatenates the two different octrees into one super-octree as explained in paper

 - what is the 'split_label' ?

+- is there a run mode where both train graph and test graph are created?